 This can either help or hinder you photograph depending on the style of picture you want.

 This is mid-morning and mid-afternoon.
 The sun is higher in the sky and still casting long shadows on sunny days.
-Light is brighter and the colour temperature not so warm as during the golden hour.
+Light is brighter and the color temperature isn’t as warm as during the golden hour.

 Portraits can be more difficult if your subject is facing the sun.
 They will tend to squint.